ShubhamkumarAnand/Rust-Programming/README.md

 # Rust Programming Language

-Rust Programming Language is System programming language that provides Safe, Concurrency and Speed.
+Rust Programming Language is System's programming language that provides Safe, Concurrency and Speed.

-- It has seafty functionality of Python and Ruby
+- It has safety functionality of Python and Ruby
-- It provides Speed and Cuncurrency functionality of C++ and Java.
+- It provides Speed and Concurrency functionality of C++ and Java.
 - It provides a package manager that has the best of npm pip and all.

 ![Rust is Awesome](/GitHub_Images/Rust%20is%20Awesome.png)